Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Background

 \subsubsection{Standardisation Needs}

 Despite being considered the gold standard, there is little information available on the ecological validity of human-evaluation practices in gesture generation.
-A 2021 review by \citet{wolfert2021review} found a large diversity in both automated and human evaluation methods, with poor reporting practices on participant characteristics and evaluation design, concluding that the field would ``\emph{benefit from more experimental rigour and a shared methodology for conducting systematic evaluation}''.
+A 2021 review by \citet{wolfert2021review} found a large diversity in both automatic and human evaluation methods, with poor reporting practices on participant characteristics and evaluation design, concluding that the field would ``\emph{benefit from more experimental rigour and a shared methodology for conducting systematic evaluation}''.

 The GENEA Challenges \cite{kucherenko2021large, yoon2022genea, kucherenko2023genea, kucherenko2024evaluating} were launched in 2020 to address this problem by evaluating sets of gesture-generation models under standardised conditions.
-The challenges are a series of community-driven evaluations of automated gesture-generation models.
-Each challenge collected between 5 and 12 model submissions trained on the same data, which were then subjected to large-scale crowdsourced human evaluation by the organisers.
-Challenge findings emphasise the importance of data filtering, removing artifacts, high-quality visualisations, and disentangled evaluation (as discussed in \cref{ssec:importanceofmismatching}), and provide strong overall evidence for the importance of standardised human evaluation.
+The challenges are a series of community-driven evaluations of automatic gesture-generation models.
+Each challenge collected between 5 and 12 model submissions trained on a selected dataset, which were then subjected to large-scale crowdsourced human evaluation by the organisers.
+Challenge findings emphasise the importance of data filtering, removing artifacts, high-quality visualisations, and disentangled evaluation (as discussed in \cref{ssec:importanceofmismatching}), and provide strong evidence for the importance of standardised human evaluation.
 However, whether the GENEA Challenges address the problem of missing standardisation is an open question.
 There has been no assessment of whether their methodology is adopted by the community, and their results form isolated user studies rather than a continuously growing benchmark.
-Furthermore, the GENEA Challenges have seldom included submissions from major computer vision or machine-learning conferences like CVPR or SIGGRAPH, and therefore their results may not reflect the state of the art.
+Furthermore, the GENEA Challenges have seldom included systems from major computer vision or machine-learning conferences like CVPR or SIGGRAPH, and therefore their results may not reflect the state of the art.